Classic Shrimp Cocktail

 4 tips for cooking a perfect turkey

-Roasting a turkey has one major conundrum- how to get the white meat to reach 165°F and the dark meat to reach 180°F at the exact same time.
+Roasting a turkey has one major conundrum- how to get the white meat to reach 165°F and the dark meat to reach 180°F at the exact same time?!
 This is a nearly impossible task for any notable chef, let alone a home cook who deals with this challenge only once a year.
 Here are some helpful tips on how to achieve a perfectly cooked turkey.

-🦃 Use probes to monitor temp
+🦃 Use probe thermometers to monitor temp

 🦃Use ice packs to chill the breasts